ardalis/ardalis-com-gatsby/src/pages/blog/interfaces-describe-what-implementations-describe-how.md

 ### Testability

 This separation also makes your code much easier to test.
 You can mock or stub out the *how* part (the implementation) when writing unit tests and focus solely on whether the system behaves as expected based on the interface.
-Maybe in the real code the file access interface works with real files, but *how* you need it to work in your tests is to simply return an expected string or result, or maybe to throw an exception saying the file doesn't exist.
+Maybe in production the file access implementation works with real files.
+However, in your tests you need to change how it works.
+The test implementation may simply return an expected string or result, or maybe it throws an exception saying the file doesn't exist.
 It's often much easier to set up and run tests using mock or fake implementations of *how* than by using the production "real" version of *how* the code implements the interface in question.

 ### Maintainability